 10 tools across tracing and LLM observability:

-Limitation: Last commit January 2025 suggests maintenance may have slowed.
+Limitation: v0.2.2 (February 2026) is the latest release — no new features since then.
 No Zipkin backend support despite being a major tracing platform. stdio-only transport limits remote deployment.
 The LLM observability tools require OpenLLMetry instrumentation — they’re irrelevant for teams not using LLMs in their applications.
-178 stars is moderate for a tracing tool.
+186 stars is moderate for a tracing tool.

 Grafana Tempo MCP Server — Built-in TraceQL Access

-Limitation: Experimental status — feature flag required, API may change.
+Limitation: Feature flag required, API may change (still not stable).
 Part of the Tempo binary, so you can’t run it without Tempo.
 TraceQL is powerful but complex — AI agents need strong prompt context to construct effective queries.
 AGPL-3.0 license has implications for embedding.
 No standalone stars count — buried in Tempo’s ~4k star repo.

 Grafana Loki MCP Server — Standalone Log Querying